User Guide

 CSV & PDF Export

 To export your history as a CSV spreadsheet or generate a PDF Sales Report, see the Maintenance Records section.
-Exports are accessed from the Log page via the Export button.
+Exports are accessed from Logs via the Export button.

 ⚠️